uzairmansoor/dataFeed-MSK-cdk/README.md

 We need to create an IAM Role for an EC2 instance in the Consumer account.
 This will allow us to securely grant access to the Consumer Secret Password from the Producer Account to the Consume EC2 instance in the Consumer Account.

-3. Set the environment variables
+3. Set the environment variables for Consumer AWS Account

 First, setup the AWS CLI credentials of your consumer AWS Account